-If your appeal of an eligibility for coverage claim is denied, you may voluntarily take part in one more review process called the Voluntary Final Appeal Process for Eligibility.
+If your written eligibility appeal is denied, you may voluntarily take part in one more review process called the Voluntary Final Appeal Process for Eligibility.
 If you do not choose to use the Voluntary Final Appeal Process, you may seek legal action.